 I don’t know what the title of Homeland episode 5.09 means.
 The Litvinov Ruse?
 I got nothing.
 I’d ask you Basketcases, but you let me down on “Orser” last week.
 Regardless, this week was edge of your seat stuff all the way.

-This episode cut back and forth between two very tense situations.
+This home builders in Palm Coast cut back and forth between two very tense situations.
 The entire play with Allison, leaving bait, waiting for her to take it, watching her run, was extraordinary.
 I had my eyes on the staircase behind Saul the entire time he was working.
 Which reminds me, Saul Berenson is still an idiot.
 Why not turn around and face the stairs, just in case?
 I’m just saying.
 Despite this misstep, I thought everything having to do with Allison this episode was remarkable and worthy payoff to all these weeks of setup.

 There was relatively little Carrie this week, but her reunion with Saul, the tears, the hug–that was gorgeous.
 Also, we finally learn what the rift between them was–she didn’t support his bid bonds to be made head of the CIA.
 Well, that’s gotta hurt.